nushell/nushell/README.md

 # Nu Shell

-Like having a playground for a shell.
+Like having a shell in a playground.

 # Status